Reloaded-Project/Reloaded-III/docs/Loader/Backends/About.md

     - `linux-x86` really means `linux-x86-glibc`.
     - `dotnet-latest` really means `dotnet-latest-coreclr`.

-!!! tip "It is preferred to use universally recognisable names over internal ones"
+!!! tip "It is preferred to use universally recognisable names over internal ones."

     For example, prefer: